Finding the 'Joy' in Jennifer Lawrence

-NEW YORK (Reuters) - Award-winning director David O. Russell’s latest movie “Joy” is about a woman finding happiness in life despite everyday obstacles.
+NEW YORK, Dec 21 (Reuters) - Award-winning director David O. Russell’s latest movie “Joy” is about a woman finding happiness in life despite everyday obstacles.

 But the word might also be used to sum up Russell’s relationship with Jennifer Lawrence, the actress he calls his muse, who has starred in his last three movies.